 I am a PhD candidate in Strategy and Sociology at the University of Michigan.
 I study market emergence in developing economies, focusing specifically on inter-organizational collaboration and entrepreneurship.
 I care deeply about the role of businesses in addressing social inequality, international development, and environmental sustainability.

 Before my doctoral program, I co-founded a social enterprise that distributes life-improving technologies to villages in southern India.
 I received my SB in Economics and SB in Urban Planning from MIT and my Master in City Planning (international development) from MIT.
-Throughout my career, I have been able to do what I love with the support of many, including the Fulbright-Nehru Research Fellowship to India, Dow Doctoral Sustainability Fellowship, and Echoing Green.
+Throughout my career, I have been able to do what I love with the support of many, including the Kauffman Knowledge Challenge Student Grant (with Yun Ha Cho and Reuben Hurst), Fulbright-Nehru Research Fellowship to India, Dow Doctoral Sustainability Fellowship, and Echoing Green.

 Please use the menu at the left to learn more about me and my work.
-You may also email me at djuerjs[at]umich[dot]edu.
+My CV can be downloaded here, and you may also email me at djuerjs[at]umich[dot]edu.

 Discrimination is a pervasive aspect of modern society and human relations.
 Building on judgment research, we develop a model that explains the mechanisms driving discrimination and describes situations in which discrimination is more likely to occur because decision makers benefit from increased predictive accuracy.
 Our work contextualizes existing statistical discrimination models, in which decision makers substitute group averages in the absence of reliable information about individual ability.
 We do so by incorporating two additional parameters into the decision making process: environmental uncertainty and decision maker inconsistency.
 We find that uncertainty severely dampens the benefits of discrimination and that inconsistency can overturn any benefit from discriminating (i.e., make discrimination costly).
 Our model implies that decision makers must acknowledge that discrimination is only beneficial under a very specific set of conditions and uncovers paths toward reducing the likelihood of discrimination occurring.